 Migration projects and jobs define the scope of nondisruptive migration work to be performed for a source and target storage system.
-You can create migration projects and jobs (units of work) for up to seven source storage systems connected to one target storage system.
+You can create migration projects and jobs (units of work) for multiple source storage systems connected to one target storage system.